-As a result, in AC 2022-2023, the target was not met with 44 of 71 (62%) student projects being judged competent-to-strong or higher in their ability to identify and incorporate relevant sources.
-This represents a 9% increase over AC 2021-2022.
-This increase is accounted for by our increased instruction in the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
-This is the second cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met as we explore instructional methods to increase student learning.
+As a result of the changes in AC 2023-2024, the target was not met with 46 of 69 (66.67%) student projects being judged competent-to-strong or higher in their ability to identify and incorporate relevant sources.
+This represents a 4.70% increase over AC 2022-2023.
+This increase is due to increased instruction in the use of multiple databases for research, the organization of sources, and cross-referencing practices in research.